AntonSol919/linkspace/homepage/why.md

 See [Basics](./basics.html) how 1 and 3 differ.

-An analogy would be:
-A medieval peasant wasn't entirely limited in switching between preachers.
-But among the best ideas we ever had, was to have anyone read and write.

-Option one is unilateral control over content.
+Option one, our current web, is unilateral control over content.
 These systems have evolved with one goal:
-Optimal exploitation of the guest and their attention.
+Optimal exploitation of its users.
 Everything is permitted to keep it that way.
-**lock-in** the guests, and **lock-out** any threat to the platform's place in your life.
+**lock-in** the users, and **lock-out** any threat to the platform's place in your life.

 We should break those locks.

-Dedicated hosts still have a role to play.
+Dedicated hosts have a role to play.
 But users only get a good deal if they _could_ walk away without losing what is already there.

+Blockchains are in the business of encodes exclusivity, scarcity, and inequality at its very **root**.
+At best this is dumb, at worse this is evil.

+In practice they can't be the bedrock of useful systems.
+A useful system starts their life as a simple prototype hacked together.
+This gives the developers freedom _after_ building it to adapt it and optimize for utility.

+Every property of a blockchain that make it attractive for the people invested, is antithetical to the process of development.

+Supernets are the future.

-The era of digital dictatorships and fiefdoms needs to end.
+This era of digital dictatorships and fiefdoms needs to end.
-Normalcy of those rules as the bedrock of most communication is bad.
+Normalcy of the other options as the bedrock of communication is bad.
 Help speed things along.
 Support the project by [registering](./lns.html) a name.